 Current government environmental reporting guidance recommends the development of at least three Key Performance Indicators (KPIs) associated with key environmental impacts.
-We have identified intensity ratios which divide our energy and carbon emissions by appropriate normalising factors to enable performance tracking over time and comparison against organisations operating in equivalent sectors, namely:
+In order to facilitate comparisons with our previous intensity measurements, and with other similar organisations, we have chosen the intensity metrics of:

-Intensity ratio 2023 2022 Average carbon emissions per £100k revenue - tCO2e/£100,000 of revenue 2.14 2.58 Average carbon emissions per full time employee - tCO2e/FTE 3.71 3.71 Average total energy use per full time employee - kWh/FTE 15,767 15,635
+- Average carbon equivalent emissions per £100k revenue - Average carbon equivalent emissions per full time employee - Average energy consumption per full time employee.